 Unfortunately, the bottom line is that it can be difficult to find good seeds.
 This is one of the reasons so many growers take cuttings.
 An excellent plant doesn’t always produce viable seeds, and even if it does, there’s no guarantee that those seeds will produce a healthy plant.

-Single or separated grow rooms
+Should I use single or separated grow rooms to grow clones?

 Sometimes new growers question whether they can get by with just a single collective space in their grow room.
 After all, it’s more work to monitor and keep multiple different environments stable.
 Is it better to have a room for growth and a room for flowering?
 As usual, the choice is up to you.